ByteWelder/Tactility/Documentation/ideas.md

 # TODOs
 - AppContext's onResult should pass the app id (or launch request id!) that was started, so we can differentiate between multiple types of apps being launched
-- Create AlertDialog app like on Android with title, message and optional buttons.
-Update WifiApSettings with it.
 - Loader: Use Timer instead of Thread, and move API to `tt::app::`
 - Gpio: Use Timer instead of Thread
 - I2cScannerThread: Use Timer instead of Thread